 The trainer helps the parrot become more accurate and effective.
 Imagine the trainer as your friend who gently corrects the parrot.

 But even the cleverest parrot and the best trainer can make mistakes.
 They get carried away.
 Enter RAG in the form of the wiser, more experienced avian sensei, an African Grey who oversees the whole process and makes sure everything runs smoothly.
 This parrot is our RAG AI, which brings out the best of the LLM and GPT, but with some much-needed oversight.
-RAG brings some much-needed management skills.
+RAG brings some essential management skills.

 Our RAG sensei – who I will call Sandi Toksvig – is still pretty relaxed about colourful language as long as the audience is, but stops the excessive time-wasting and makes sure that Claud plays the role he was born to play.
 Everyone is still having fun, but the guardrails save Claud and his trainer a lot of time and effort because they are more focused on the job in hand.
 And Claud's audience is better served.